-Fred leads the Robotics and Autonomous Systems Group at CSIRO Data61.
+Fred leads the Wildcat Technologies Team at CSIRO Data61.
 He has been primarily focussed on 3D SLAM related projects and activities since he joined CSIRO in 2009, and is currently responsible for SLAM strategy and product development in the Robotics Group.
 Fred received his first-class honours degree in Mechatronic Engineering from UQ in 2009, and was also awarded a bachelors degree in Computer Science from NTU (now CDU) in 2001.

+Paul Flick is a Senior Project Leader with the Robotics and Autonomous Systems Group at CSIRO Data61.
+Paul is also the Boeing and Manufacturing Cluster leader which enables him to oversee the proposals and projects within this area for the Autonomous Systems.
+He has a Bachelor’s degree in Mechatronic Engineering (2001 USQ, Hons) and Joined CSIRO in 2005 after four years with CNC Manufacturer Advanced Robotics Technologies based in Brisbane.
 Paul is also the designer of CSIRO’s Zebedee 3D Mapping system which has won the 2013 Australian National IAward for Research and Development, 2013 ANSTO Eureka Prize for innovative Use of Technology, and the 2014 CSIRO Medal for Scientific Excellence.
 He designed the new ZebREVO and SurphSLAM 3D mapping systems.
 Paul is experienced in Robotics design and development, and with the integration of systems and sensors, in particular LiDAR and camera systems.

 Paulo is a Principal Research Scientist, Project Manager and Leader of the Robotics Perception Team in the Robotics and Autonomous Systems Group at CSIRO Data61.
 His current research focuses on sensor-fusion, visual-lidar robot tracking and localisation, and autonomous vehicles.
 The topic of his Ph.D.
 (Queen Mary, University of London, 2007) was digital image/video processing, with strong focus on statistical signal processing methods.
 Paulo is also interested in general field robotics.
 He has been part of the CSIRO team since 2009.
 During this period, he also had a visiting scientist appointing at ETH Zurich, Switzerland, in 2012-13.